liamrisdon/chitter-challenge-public/README.md

 Need to add authentication/verification!
-Need to fix that when the page is refreshed, then the user is logged out!
-Need to add styling!
+Need to add more styling!
 Need to test!